openactive/implementation-tracker/.github/ISSUE_TEMPLATE/openactive-integration-progress-tracker-without-booking.md

 assignees: ''

 ---
-[//]: # (Simply update the name of this issue to the name of your system, then click the green "Submit new issue" button below)
+[//]: # (Simply update the name of this issue above to the name of your system, then click the green "Submit new issue" button below)

 ## Development Progress Tracker